tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 	IDEA: avoid external triggers - create classes / state-machines
 		Examples: conditional_cutscenes (moat, ending), antagonistic_guard (goblin), hungry_guard (hedgehog1), trader (hedgehog2)[introduce "give" verb, dispenser (throne), lever, button
 TBD: How should modules be inter-related (presumably minimally)

+More ideas on Conditional Events:
+- field in each object for associated conditional event
+- Idea is that Interpreter returns standard_command and noun_obj to wrapper
+- wrapper checks for noun_obj.event_lst > 0 and sends to event checker routine which returns event_output if appropriate
+- (could be more than one event so likely a for loop here)
+- if no relevant event then output gets standard_output (generated from interpreter command)

+More ideas on Creatures:
+- Treat creatures like roving conditional events
+- Wrapper checks for presence of creature in room and checks for conditionals against creature too

+Additional Creature and Conditional Event thoughts:
+- In theory could have order of operations considerations:
+- (e.g. what if a monster causes darkness but you have a sword that glows around monsters?)
+- I don't think these will be a common problem that I need to code for - but worth thinking about
+- presently my creatures are not mobile but maybe someday?
+- What about timers?
+Maybe timers are associated with events and creatures and switches?
+Presumably they need to be triggered somehow?

 Some Day Maybe
 TBD: Is the Item class worth having???